adamcharnock/lightbus/docs/reference/apis.md

          ops.monitoring.servers.get_status()
 ```

-## Authoritative/non-authoritative APIs

-The service which defines an API is *authoritative* for that API, and as
-such can perform some actions that are not allowed by services accessing the API.

-A service which is authoritative for an API:

-1. Must import the API class definition
-2. Should respond to remote procedure calls for the API
-   (i.e. by running a `lightbus run` process)
-3. May fire events for the API

-Conversely, a non-authoritative service may *not* perform the above actions.
-For example, the online store service could not fire the `bus.support.case.case_created`
-event, nor should it import the `SupportCaseApi` class.

 ## Organising many APIs

 * Will lightbus recognise a bus package as well as a bus module?
   (i.e.`bus/__init__.py`?)
 TODO
     * It does now